aaronkaka/commonjs-react-components/README.md

 ### How do I require() it into my consuming application?

-Publish your component to an npm registry; set up your project with webpack, including loaders and feature flag handler.
+Publish your component to an npm registry; set up your project with webpack, including loaders.

 Then in your consuming app: